 - 1. Engaging in any activity, on or off campus, that interferes with, disrupts, or adversely affects the school environment, school operations, or an educational function, including but not limited to, conduct that may reasonably be considered to: (a) be a threat or an attempted intimidation of a staff member; or (b) endanger the health or safety of students, staff, or school property. - 2.
 Using or possessing a laser pointer unless under a staff member's direct supervision and in the context of instruction. - 3.
-Engaging in any sexual activity, including without limitation, offensive touching, sexual harassment, indecent exposure (including mooning) and sexual assault. - 4.
+Engaging in any sexual activity, including without limitation, offensive touching, sexual

+- harassment, indecent exposure (including mooning) and sexual assault. - 4.
 Being involved with any public-school fraternity, sorority, or secret society. - 5.
 Violating any criminal law, including but not limited to, assault, battery, arson, theft, gambling, eavesdropping, vandalism and hazing - 6.
 Entering school property or a school facility without proper authorization. - 7.
 Any act, comment, remark, or statement by a student, either verbal, nonverbal or written, which could in any way be interpreted as a threat to the safety of any person shall subject that student to disciplinary action up to and including expulsion.
 This includes all such acts, comments, statements, or remarks.
 Lack of intent (e.g., "It was a joke") shall not be a defense to disciplinary action. - 8.
-Causing or attempting to cause damage to, stealing, or attempting to steal, school property or another person's personal property. - 9.
+Engaging in any sexual activity, including without limitation, offensive touching, sexual harassment, indecent exposure (including mooning) and sexual assault. - 9.
+Causing or attempting to cause damage to, stealing, or attempting to steal, school property or another person's personal property. - 10.
 In the absence of a reasonable belief that an emergency exists, calling emergency responders (calling 9-1-1); signaling or setting off alarms or signals indicating the presence of an emergency; or indicating the presence of a bomb or explosive device on school grounds, school bus or at any school activity.